WHODUNIT PITCHFEST 2026 IS HERE!

 McDermott’s most notable credits include directing Netflix’s Killer Inside: The Mind of Aaron Hernandez and executive producing Netflix’s Tiny Creatures, History’s Tulsa Burning: The 1921 Race Massacre and CNN’s Jerusalem: City of Faith and Fury.
 His work spans premium true crime and investigative storytelling for major platforms and is known for cinematic craft, rigorous investigation, and cultural impact.

-Submissions will be expected to include tangible assets connected to the case, such as:
+Submissions will be expected to include tangible assets connected to the case, such as

 Archival or original photographs